rya-sge/access-denied/_posts/2024-08-20-solana-smart-contract-basic-security.md

 Programs that works out of the box are System, Token and AssociatedToken

-Others programs must have the CPI modules generated.
+Other programs must have the CPI modules generated.

 Example: